yetulaxman/linux-2/_tutorials/02a-hello-world.md

  Hello from Docker!
   This message shows that your installation appears to be working correctly.
  ```

+Note that `docker run` creates a temporary container, executes the command in it and stops the container when it is done.

 #### What will happen if you run above command again?
 Did you observe any change in terminal output now?